Nikola Pokrivač

-Nikola Pokrivač (born 26 November 1985) is a former Croatian footballer who played as midfielder.
+Nikola Pokrivač (26 November 1985 – 18 April 2025) was a Croatian professional footballer who played as a midfielder.

 Club career

 NK Varteks

 Pokrivač started to play football with amateur side Bratstvo Jurovec, near his hometown.
 He went on to continue his youth career with Čakovec and NK Varteks, eventually advancing to the first team at Varteks in the summer of 2004.

 Making his senior domestic league debut for Varteks against Zadar on 7 August 2004, Pokrivač went on to establish himself as a regular at the club in 2005.
 He also appeared in some European matches for the club, playing in the UEFA Intertoto Cup in the summer of 2005 and the UEFA Cup qualifying a year later.
-In 2006, he also played for Varteks in the two-legged final of the Croatian Cup, where they lost to Rijeka on away goals after a 5–5 draw on aggregate.
+In 2006, he also played for Varteks in the two-legged final of the Croatian Cup, where they lost to HNK Rijeka on away goals after a 5–5 draw on aggregate.

-GNK Dinamo Zagreb
+Dinamo Zagreb

 His good performances at Varteks eventually secured him a move to Croatia's top club Dinamo Zagreb in the winter break of the 2006–07 season.
 He quickly became a regular at his new club and also helped them winning both the Croatian league and cup titles in 2007.
 He also collected further experience in European competitions with Dinamo, making a total of 10 appearances in both the UEFA Champions League qualifying and the UEFA Cup during the first half of the 2007–08 season.

-AS Monaco
+Monaco

 On 30 January 2008, Pokrivač moved to French Ligue 1 side AS Monaco on a four-and-a-half-year contract.
 He made his league debut on 23 February 2008 in Monaco's 1–1 draw at Paris Saint-Germain, playing the full 90 minutes.
-He continued to appear regularly for the club over the following two months, until being sent off with a straight red card in the final moments of the club's away match against OGC Nice on 19 April 2008.
+He continued to appear regularly for the club over the following two months, until being sent off with a straight red card in the final moments of the club's away match against Nice on 19 April 2008.
 He made a total of 9 appearances in the Ligue 1 during his first six months with the club.

-Struggling to regain his place as a regular with Monaco during his second season with the club, he scored his first goal in the Ligue 1 in Monaco's 3–1 win at home to AS Nancy-Lorraine on 29 October 2008, also recording an assist in the same match.
-A month later, he scored the only goal in Monaco's 1–0 win at AJ Auxerre in the Ligue 1.
+Struggling to regain his place as a regular with Monaco during his second season with the club, he scored his first goal in the Ligue 1 in Monaco's 3–1 win at home to Nancy on 29 October 2008, also recording an assist in the same match.
+A month later, he scored the only goal in Monaco's 1–0 win at Auxerre in the Ligue 1.
 He finished the 2008–09 season with a total of 23 appearances in the Ligue 1.
-On 4 March 2009, he also scored one goal for Monaco in their 2–0 win at AC Ajaccio in the Coupe de France round of 16.
+On 4 March 2009, he also scored one goal for Monaco in their 2–0 win at Ajaccio in the Coupe de France round of 16.